NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 A long one.
 For some definition of long.

-Let's just say it's a pain in the ass and it costs money to workaround, so much so that we've tried to get Bosun backed by SQL Server clustered column store indexes instead.
+Let's just say it's a pain in the ass and it costs money to work around, so much so that we've tried to get Bosun backed by SQL Server clustered column store indexes instead.
 We have this working, but the queries for certain cardinalities aren't spectacular and cause high CPU usage.
-Things like getting aggregate bandwidth for the Nexus switch cores summing up 400x more data points than most other metrics is not-awesome.
+Things like getting aggregate bandwidth for the Nexus switch cores summing up 400x more data points than most other metrics is not awesome.
 Most stuff runs great.
-Logging 50-100k metrics per second only uses ~5% CPU on a decent server - that's not an issue.
+Logging 50--100k metrics per second only uses ~5% CPU on a decent server--that's not an issue.
 Certain queries are the pain point and we haven't returned to that problem...it's a "maybe" on if we can solve it and how much time that would take.
 Anyway, that's another post too.